EncycloFusion/encyclofusion.github.io/wiki/fusion-2.5.md

   - "[Compare Versions](#comparison)"
 ---

-**Clickteam Fusion 2.5**, or simply **Fusion 2.5** is an upgrade from [Clickteam] featuring a highly optimised runtime and new exporters.
-It is the successor to [Multimedia Fusion 2] and marks an end to the [The Games Factory] brand.
+**Clickteam Fusion 2.5**, or simply **Fusion 2.5** is a visual programming tool from [Clickteam] which is a succesor to [Multimedia Fusion 2] that features a highly optimised runtime and new exporters.
+It marked an end to the [The Games Factory] brand, with Clickteam choosing to replace it with Clickteam Fusion 2.5 Free in 2013, and later offering [FusionCR] in 2026 as a separate entry level alternative.
 Likewise with [Multimedia Fusion 2], there are multiple editions of the software, sharing the same interface but have different runtime agreements and features.

 The software is compatible with previously saved [MFA] files, but once saved, cannot be opened in [MMF2].
 Most extensions will continue working without needing updates from the developer.
 Extensions that were broken have since been fixed.